[DRAFT]

 Auto Clean – Some steam generators include an auto-clean system.
 My understanding is that this certainly helps but does not replace routine manual cleaning.

-Manufacturers – Kohler, Steamist, and Klafs are good options.
+Manufacturers/Brands – Kohler, Delta (formerly Steamist), and Klafs are good options.
 Mr Steam and Amerec may be good as well.
+Note that Klafs is now owned by Kohler.
+Steamist, Amerec, Delta and Brizo are owned by Masco Corp.

 Thermarium